chris065/Games-1/GraphicsGDI+/README.md

 GraphicsGDI+
 =========

-A collection of various projects using GDI+ graphics with Windows Forms.
+A collection of various projects using GDI+ graphics with Windows Forms:

   - Drawing with pen
   - Drawing an image from file